 Wealthsimple focuses on providing a wide-open approach to investment, meaning what it will invest in will vary depending on your needs and what you are hoping to achieve.
 Thankfully, you can tweak this if you feel you need to.

 Wealthsimple, similar to other platforms which will let you build a pension portfolio, also provides this option.
 Although this is now becoming fairly standard across most of the top UK ‘ready made’ investment platforms.

 Yes – don’t worry.
 Wealthsimple has asset protection of up to £85,000, which is overseen by the FSCS.
 Anything you invest in will be fully secured and monitored, meaning this is a service you will be able to put your trust in.

-Wealthify is a little better-known than Wealthsimple in the UK, but it has a remarkably similar approach to auto-investing.
+Wealthify is better-known than Wealthsimple in the UK, but it has a similar approach to auto-investing.
 It offers a simple array of products and services, and providing you invest at least £1, you can benefit from a wide variety of options and markets.

 Getting set up and started on Wealthify is, as mentioned, very much a breeze.
 As with Wealthsimple and other robo-investment platforms, you will be asked a series of crucial questions before you begin.
 Therefore, the service can then make recommendations to you based on what you want to achieve in the long run.

 You will be asked simple, yet probing questions with regard to your finances.
 Don’t be worried – as this information is all going to be taken into account.
 You will also be graded and measured based on your understanding of investment in general.
 This is how

 You can also take advantage of the service’s refer a friend option, where you will receive certain perks if you introduce people to the product.